-Dr. Alper is the Founder of DynaMed, and Vice President of Innovations and EBM Development for EBSCO Health.
-He is board certified from the American Board of Family Medicine and a Fellow at the American Academy of Family Physicians.
-Brian graduated from Hahnemann University (now Drexel University School of Medicine), completed a fellowship at University of Missouri-Columbia, and continued as Clinical Research Assistant Professor serving roles in research, clinical practice and education at University of Missouri-Columbia School of Medicine for five years.
+Dr. Alper is board certified in family medicine and clinical informatics.
+He graduated from Hahnemann University (now Drexel University School of Medicine), completed a fellowship at University of Missouri-Columbia, and continued as Clinical Research Assistant Professor serving roles in research, clinical practice and education at University of Missouri-Columbia School of Medicine for five years.

 Martin (Marty) Mayer

 Martin (Marty) Mayer has been practicing, teaching, publishing on, and developing curricular materials for evidence-based medicine and shared decision-making since before it was an expectation in medical practice.
 He therefore brings deep expertise in how evidence is generated, curated, appraised, synthesized, translated, and applied, including the important paradigm of shared decision-making.
 His clinical background is in internal medicine and cardiology, and he currently maintains part-time practice.
 He previously held academic appointments at two universities, reaching the rank of associate professor and only stepping away from academia to join EBSCO Health as a foundational member of the Innovations and Evidence-Based Medicine Development Team.